Deep Clean Your Kitchen

 Any crumbs or debris from the oven, refrigerator, cabinets, or counters may wind up on the floor, so cleaning the floor last just makes sense.
 Damp mop or use a cleaner that is approved for your flooring.

 Not sure what cleaners are safe for the various surfaces in your kitchen or bath?
-Call Kitchens by Countryside at 585.349.8100 and ask to speak with one of our designers.
+Call Kitchens by Oaks at 585.349.8100 and ask to speak with one of our designers.
 They will be happy to steer you in the right direction.